Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 In social science, we often explore information on people, organizations, or locations.
 The web can be a rich source of additional information when doing this type of analysis, pointing to new sources of information, allowing a pivot from one perspective to another, or from one kind of query to another.
 Sometimes this data from the web is completely unstructured, existing in web pages spread across a site, and sometimes they are provided in a machine-readable form.
-In order to deal with this variety, we need a sufficiently diverse toolkit to bring all of this information together.^[The Privacy and Confidentiality chapter will discuss ethical issues when dealing with and using "publically" available data for research and policy purposes.]
+In order to deal with this variety, we need a sufficiently diverse toolkit to bring all of this information together.^[The chapter [Privacy and Confidentiality](#chap:privacy) will discuss ethical issues when dealing with and using "publically" available data for research and policy purposes.]

 Using the example of data on researchers and research outputs, we will focus this chapter on obtaining information directly from web pages (*web scraping*)